216 N. Front Street, Wilmington NC

-Artist and activist Bonnie Monteleone with Plastic Ocean Project has an educational exhibit upstairs, What Goes Around Comes Around.
-Next door, in the Theatre Room, is my exhibit; Light within the Darkness: What Lies Beneath.
+Artist and Plastic Ocean Project activist, Bonnie Monteleone, has an educational exhibit upstairs, What Goes Around Comes Around.
+Down the hall in the theatre room is my exhibit; Light within the Darkness: What Lies Beneath.
 The installation is a series of underwater scenes of marine life (sea turtles, jellyfish, squid, etc.) made out of recycled plastics and interacting with plastic trash.
 The lights in the room may be switched between gallery lighting and backlight to show the “bioluminescence” in the paintings.

 Light Within the Darkness: What Lies Beneath